 Depending on how you make payments and whether you set up an online account or not, your fees will differ.
 As of November 2018, the fees for an installment agreement are as follows:

 Typically, it is hard to qualify for an installment agreement when you owe more than $50,000 in taxes.
 However, you should still consider this option if you can’t pay your taxes in full on the due date.
 Along with your application, you will have to thoroughly explain your situation to the IRS and support your case with any relevant documents.
-To apply for a high-debt installment agreement, file Form 433-F, Collection Information Statement.
-The fees for high-debt installment plans are the same as for individual installment agreements.
+To apply for a high-amount installment agreement, file Form 433-F, Collection Information Statement.
+The fees for high-amount installment plans are the same as for individual installment agreements.

 The undue hardship extension plan is for those instances when making payments under any of the above plans is extremely difficult.
 Essentially, to qualify for this plan, you will have to show the IRS that paying taxes in full and on time will cause you or your family to suffer some harsh financial consequences.
 An example of undue hardship would be the need to sell your house at a loss to repay your taxes, or inability to maintain even the minimal standard of living after paying taxes.